-Regions with strong atmospheric coupling (hotspots) have been estimated in the experiments, demonstrating quite similar pattern of coupling in the control experiment as observed for the ERA-Interim reanalysis, which itself is similar to results from modelling systems reported previously (Koster et al. 2004; Seneviratne et al. 2006), with hotspots reported over central North and South America, the Sahel, India, central and east Asia.
-For most areas the perturbations show little difference in coupling from the control, except over North America, where the perturbations are closer to the reanalysis, with a slightly decreased extent negative correlation compared to the control.
+Regions with strong atmospheric coupling (hotspots) have been estimated in the experiments, demonstrating a pattern of coupling in the control experiment quite similar to that observed for the ERA-Interim reanalysis, which is itself similar to results from modelling systems reported previously (Koster et al., 2004; Seneviratne et al., 2006), with hotspots reported over central North and South America, the Sahel, India, central and east Asia.
+For most areas, the perturbations show little difference in coupling from the control, except over North America, where the perturbations are closer to the reanalysis with a slightly decreased extent negative correlation compared with the control.

-Hotspot regions in models must be interpreted with caution however, as it has been demonstrated that land-atmosphere feedbacks can be highly dependent on parameterization.
-For instance, results demonstrated a positive soil moistureprecipitation feedback with convective parameterization was used and negative feedback when convection was explicitly simulated (Taylor et al. 2013).
-This raising questions about the accuracy of land-atmosphere feedback and coupling assessed with models using convective parameterizations, including those here and elsewhere (Koster et al. 2004; Seneviratne et al. 2006).
+Hotspot regions in models must be interpreted with caution, however, as it has been demonstrated that land-atmosphere feedbacks can be highly dependent on parametrization.
+For instance, results demonstrated a positive soil moistureprecipitation feedback when convective parametrization was used and negative feedback when convection was explicitly simulated (Taylor et al., 2013).
+This raises questions about the accuracy of land-atmosphere feedback and coupling assessed with models using convective parametrizations, including those here and elsewhere (Koster et al., 2004; Seneviratne et al., 2006).

 Considering now the impact of explicit representations of uncertainty on the forecast of the extreme European summer of 2003, results here suggest an improvement in the forecast for the perturbed parameter experiment.
-The result is mechanistically consistent, arising from improved simulation of negative soil moisture anomalies and increased sensible heat flux from the surface.
-The same improvement in the forecasted probability of higher temperatures is observed to a lesser extent for the largerscale stochastic tendency experiments.
+The result is mechanistically consistent, arising from improved simulation of negative soilmoisture anomalies and increased sensible heat flux from the surface.
+The same improvement in the forecast probability of higher temperatures is observed to a lesser extent for the largerscale stochastic tendency experiments.